elchananbloom/init2WinIt/bank-account-plan.md

 Post-condition: If the User logged in is an ADMIN, then display all of the loans.

-Accept loan applications,
+Accept loan applications
 Goal: As an ADMIN, I want to be able to accept loan applications that are pending.
 Plan to meet requirement: The team will provide an option for ADMINS to accept pending loan applications.
 Precondition: User must be logged in as an ADMIN and loan application must be pending.
 Post-condition: If the User logged in is an ADMIN and the loan application is Pending then allow the ADMIN to accept the loan.

-Reject loan application,
+Reject loan application
 Goal: As an ADMIN, I want to be able to reject loan applications that are pending.
 Plan to meet requirement: The team will provide an option for ADMINS to reject pending loan applications.
 Precondition: User must be logged in as an ADMIN and loan application must be pending.
 Post-condition: If the User logged in is an ADMIN and the loan application is Pending then allow the ADMIN to reject the loan.

-Create transaction categories,
+Create transaction categories
 Goal: As an ADMIN, I want to be able to create transaction categories.
 Plan to meet requirement: The team will provide a form where ADMINS can submit category information to create transaction categories.
 Precondition: User must be logged in as an ADMIN.
 Post-condition: If the User logged in is an ADMIN and The category information is not null and unique, then allow the ADMIN to accept th loan.

-View transaction categories,
+View transaction categories
 Goal: As an ADMIN, I want to view all of the transaction categories in the system.
 Plan to meet requirement: The team will provide a button for ADMINS to view all of the transaction categories.
 Precondition: User must be logged in as an ADMIN
 Post-condition: If the User logged in is an ADMIN, then display all of the transaction categories.

-Delete transaction categories (Not in use),
+Delete transaction categories (Not in use)
 Goal: As an ADMIN, I want to delete transaction categories that are not in use.
 Plan to meet requirement: The team will provide a button for ADMINS to remove categories.
 Precondition: User must be logged in as an ADMIN
 Post-condition: If the User logged in is an ADMIN, and the category is not in use, then allow the ADMIN to delete the transaction category.

-Delete loan applications (Must be pending),
+Delete loan applications (Must be pending)
 Goal: As an ADMIN, I want to delete loan applications that are pending.
 Plan to meet requirement: The team will provide a button for ADMINS to remove loan applications.
 Precondition: User must be logged in as an ADMIN